 Today, there are so many social media sites, which all operate completely different from one another.
 For beginners, choosing the right one for your blog marketing can be very confusing.
 What’s even more confusing for beginners is figuring out how to use these various social media networks effectively.

 There are some pretty common mistakes that social media beginners tend to make.
 Avoiding them from the beginning could help save you time, money and frustration in the long-run.
 Plus, your networking efforts will start to reap great results right from the start.
 Here are 10 common mistakes beginners should avoid when using social media as a marketing tool:

 1) Using Facebook Only

 When people think of social media, the first site that usually comes to mind is Facebook.
 Yet, this is not the only network that can effectively help market your site or blog.
 When it comes to business networking, you need to utilize other networks where your target audience can be found.
-Play around with Google+, Pinterest, LinkedIn, Twitter, MySpace and YouTube as well.
+Play around with Google+, Pinterest, LinkedIn, Twitter, MySpace and YouTube (convert youtube link to mp3) as well.
 That’s the best way to determine which platforms are best for your industry and reaching your target market.

 2) Trying to Use Too Many Social Networks